-Article 17.1 of the Board Regulations establishes that directors will be appointed (i) at the proposal of the Appointments and Remuneration Committee, in the case of independent directors, and (ii) following a prior report by the Appointments and Remuneration Committee in the case of all other directors; by the General Shareholders' Meeting or by the Board of Directors in accordance with the provisions contained in the Companies Act.
+Article 171 of the Board Regulations establishes that directors will be appointed at the proposal of the Appointments and Remuneration Committee, in the case of independent directors, and following a prior report by the Appointments and Remuneration Committee in the case of all other directors, by the General Shareholders' Meeting or by the Board of Director.
 The proposal for appointment or re-election must be accompanied by a justificatory report from the Board assessing the competence, experience and merits of the proposed candidate, which will be attached to the minutes of the General Shareholders' Meeting or Board meeting.
-This will also apply to the natural persons that are designated as the representatives of a director.
+These provisions will also apply to the natural persons who are designated as the representatives of a director that is a legal person.
 The proposal of the natural person must be submitted for a report by the Appointments and Remuneration Committee.

 In relation to external directors, article 18 of the Board Regulations establishes that the Board of Directors will strive to ensure that the elected candidates are persons of acknowledged solvency, competence and experience, and must exercise particular rigour in relation to those persons who are called upon to fill the positions of independent director established in article 6 of the Board Regulations.